E-mail: vipul at cmu.edu

 Computers & Security Journal

-Vipul Goyal is an Associate Professor in the Computer Science Department at CMU.
-Previously, he was a researcher in the Cryptography and Complexity group at Microsoft Research, India.
-He received his PhD in Computer Science from Univ of California, Los Angeles in Dec 2009.
+Vipul Goyal is an Associate Professor of Computer Science at CMU and a Senior Scientist at NTT Research, CA. Previously, he was a researcher in the Cryptography and Complexity group at Microsoft Research, India.
+He received his PhD in Computer Science from University of California, Los Angeles in Dec 2009.
 He received his B.Tech. in Computer Science from Indian Institute of Technology (BHU), Varanasi.

 He is broadly interested in all areas of cryptography (and in theoretical computer science in general).